Tony Elumelu Foundation to give $5000 each to 3369 female entrepreneurs

 The Tony Elumelu Foundation (TEF), the leading philanthropy empowering African entrepreneurs across all 54 African countries, is giving out $5,000 seed capital each to 3369 female entrepreneurs.

-This implies that the Tony Elumelu Foundation is giving out a total sum of $16.8m non-refundable grant to young African female entrepreneurs as part of the 2021 Tony Elumelu Foundation Entrepreneurship Programme.
+This implies that the Foundation is giving out a total sum of $16.8m non-refundable grant to young African female entrepreneurs as part of the 2021 Tony Elumelu Foundation Entrepreneurship Programme.

 The young women, numbering 3,369, make up over 68 percent of the total candidates selected this year.

-Tony Elumelu disclosed this via his instagram page @tonyoelumelu where he hailed Awele Vivien Elumelu, a trustee of the Tony Elumelu Foundation, for the initiative and for silently supporting female entrepreneurs in Africa.
+Tony Elumelu disclosed this via his instagram page @tonyoelumelu where he hailed Awele Vivien Elumelu, Trustee of the Tony Elumelu Foundation for the initiative and for silently supporting female entrepreneurs in Africa.

 “This year alone, the Tony Elumelu Foundation disbursement is $24.75m to 5,000 African SMEs for #TEF2021 Programme,” he added.